[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Source: Document output (preview) | Microsoft Learn

-That is why we insert a flow in between.
+Therefore, we insert a flow in between.

-The steps shown in the official documentation are as follows:
+The steps shown in the official documentation are as follows.

 - Add a Run a prompt action and select the prompt created in Create a prompt with document output.